 If the only coleslaw you've eaten is the kind that's smothered in mayonnaise, you're in for a treat when you make this Crunchy Cabbage Coleslaw with Sesame Miso Dressing.

-Last week when I made Citrus Glazed Baked Salmon with Sake, I was in the mood for fish 'n chips.
+The last time I made Citrus Glazed Baked Salmon with Sake, I was in the mood for fish 'n chips.
 And what's usually served with fish 'n chips in restaurants?
 Coleslaw!

 And once I had this Asian-inspired coleslaw ready, I chopped up a large sweet potato to make these Sweet Potato Wedges to roast in the oven along with the salmon.
 Fish 'n Chips, Elaine-style!